NiraphatK/Portfolio/README.md

-# PORTFOLIO
+# Portfolio Project

-It is part of the final project in the ITE-207 class.

 ## Description

-This project uses HTML, CSS, JavaScript, and the Bootstrap framework.
+This portfolio project was created as part of the Web Design and Development (ITE-207) course during my second year.
+It showcases my abilities in web development using HTML, CSS, JavaScript, and the Bootstrap framework.
+The project features a responsive design and interactive elements to demonstrate my skills.

+## Technologies Used

+- **HTML**: Markup language for structuring content.
+- **CSS**: Styling language for visual presentation.
+- **JavaScript**: Programming language for adding interactivity.
+- **Bootstrap**: Front-end framework for responsive design and UI components.

+#
 >> https://portfolio-niraphat-website.vercel.app/